Swimming Victoria Awards are listed below. If you would like to know the past recipients of these awards please contact the office.

 Awarded to the most outstanding Victorian Open Water competitor in the current season and the most outstanding Open Water Age Group Competitor in the current season.

-The Victorian Multi Class Swimmer of the Year is awarded to the most outstanding Victorian Multi-Class competitor in the current season.
+The Victorian Para Swimmer of the Year is awarded to the most outstanding Victorian Multi-Class competitor in the current season.

 The Victorian Swimmer of the Year is awarded to the most outstanding Victorian competitor in the current season.
 This award is being presented for the first time